raphamorim/rio/docs/docs/index.md

 blue = "#454A12"

 [developer]
+# Log level
+#
 # This property enables log level filter.
 Default is "OFF".
 log-level = "INFO"

 [advanced]
+# Disable render when unfocused
+#
 # This property disable renderer processes while Rio is unfocused.
 disable-renderer-when-unfocused = false

+# Use fork
+#
-# In POSIX-based systems, Rio spawn processes instead of fork processes.
-# due to compability issues between platforms.
+# In POSIX-based systems, Rio spawn processes instead of fork processes due to some compability issues between platforms.
+#
-# Forking a process is faster than spawning a process.
+# However you can also switch from spawn to fork, forking a process is faster than spawning a process.
 use-fork = false
 {% endhighlight %}